josejnra/vector-databases/README.md

 ### Vector Database

+A vector database is a database that stores information as vectors, which are numerical representations of data objects, also known as vector embeddings

 Vector databases are specialized data management systems designed to handle complex, high-dimensional data that is typically represented in vector form.
 They represent a shift away from traditional databases and have evolved based on the need to store and process data types as vectors.

 A core function of vector databases is measuring the similarity between vectors.
 This is often done using metrics like cosine similarity, Euclidean distance, or Manhattan distance.
 These metrics help identify how close or similar two data points (vectors) are to one another.